pawelsiurek/pawelsiurek/README.md

 I am very passionate about designing and building end-to-end Data & AI/ML pipelines and solutions, with a strong focus on taking models out of notebooks and deploying them into scalable, production-ready environments :).
 Currently, I put a lot of time into exploring the tools and tech stack of Data Engineering and AI/ML Engineering.

+I love building and shipping end-to-end projects.
+My focus is on taking concepts from a simple idea and driving them all the way to robust, scalable production products.

 ## Tech Stack

 #### Languages